All Episodes

 I mean, I think back to watching Charlie at Oxford, just the way that he was, you know, here you have a non-college educated individual schooling the most educated people at Oxford.

-And so his method though was so good, and if I think if we could adopt that into the way that we have conversations with people who differ from us politically, religiously, whatever it may be, I think the intensity would come down a few notches to where it is, okay.
+And I think if we could adopt that into the way that we have conversations with people who differ from us politically, religiously, whatever it may be, I think the intensity would come down a few notches to where it is, okay, you're not my enemy.

-Uh I may not ever agree with you, and you may not ever agree with me, but we are both Americans, and we want what's best for the United States of America.
+I may not ever agree with you, and you may not ever agree with me, but we are both Americans and we want what's best for the United States of America.

-So I've voiced this kind of an idea, and I've had, you know, a guest on Robert George, uh Professor Mr. Professor Robert George talking about let's say this realm of ideas.
+So I've voiced this kind of an idea, and I've had, you know, a guest on, Robert George, Mr. Professor Robert George, talking about, let's say, this realm of ideas.

-One of the common responses that I've seen I look at what how how people respond was just something to the tune of um, yeah, go along, get along.
+One of the common responses that I've seen, I look at how people respond, was just something to the tune of, yeah, go along, get along.

 That clearly doesn't work.